Employer Guide to Apprenticeships

 Observation

-This will involve the independent assessor observing the apprentice completing their normal duties in the workplace.
-The observation will also feature questioning that may take place during and following the observation.
+This will involve the independent assessor observing the apprentice as they complete their normal duties in the workplace.
+The observation will also include questioning, which may take place during or after the observation.

 Knowledge Test

-Tests are included to predominantly assess an apprentice’s knowledge.
-This may be in the form of multiple choice, written response or a mixture of both.
+Tests are included primarily to assess an apprentice’s knowledge.
+These may take the form of multiple-choice questions, written responses or a combination of both.

 Professional Discussion

-A professional discussion is a two-way discussion between the assessor and the apprentice.
-It aims to assess the apprentice’s in-depth understanding of their work through a formal conversation.
-Often underpinned by the evidence in the portfolio, the apprentice will proactively contribute to the discussion to confirm their competency across the KSBs.
+A professional discussion is a two-way conversation between the assessor and the apprentice, aimed at assessing the apprentice’s in-depth understanding of their work.
+Often supported by evidence in the portfolio, the apprentice will actively contribute to the discussion to demonstrate their competency across the KSBs.

 Interview

-In this assessment method, the apprentice will respond to set questions that will assess competence against the KSBs.
-The assessor leads the interview to enable a structured assessment.
+In this assessment method, the apprentice will respond to set questions designed to assess their competence against the KSBs.
+The assessor leads the interview to ensure a structured assessment.

 Presentation and Questioning

-The apprentice will produce and deliver a presentation to the independent assessor on a particular topic.
-The presentation will then be followed by some questions for the apprentice to answer.
+The apprentice will prepare and deliver a presentation to the independent assessor on a specific topic, followed by questions for the apprentice to answer.

 Project

-With a project, the apprentice completes a significant and defined piece of work.
-As part of this, they may also be required to produce a report or presentation to be submitted alongside the work products.
-The project may be a simulated exercise or could be a workplace project that meets the needs of the business.
-It may then be followed by questioning, discussion, or interview, depending on the standard.
+In a project, the apprentice completes a significant and defined piece of work.
+As part of this, they may be required to produce a report or presentation to accompany the work products.
+The project may be a simulated exercise or a workplace project that addresses the business’s needs.
+It may then be followed by questioning, discussion or an interview, depending on the standard.

 Our Delivery Method

-We deliver our apprenticeships remotely using Microsoft Teams.
-This means learners no longer have to spend time and money travelling to centres and allows us to have a range of learners from across the country in one digital classroom.
+We deliver our apprenticeships remotely via Microsoft Teams.
+This eliminates the need for learners to spend time and money travelling to centres, and enables us to bring together learners from across the country in one digital classroom.

 Seminars take place at regular intervals depending on the standard.
 This could be:

-All courses are structured so that there is work for apprentices to complete before and after each seminar.
-The work is uploaded to the OneFile eportfolio system and marked by tutors who return their feedback.
+All courses are structured with tasks for apprentices to complete before and after each seminar.
+The work is uploaded to the OneFile ePortfolio system, where it is marked by tutors, who then provide feedback.

-Apprentices will have regular 1-2-1 meetings with their designated skills coach.
-The line manager is invited to take part for the first few minutes.
-The coach will work with the apprentice to develop job skills and to prepare for End-Point Assessment.
+Apprentices will have regular 1-2-1 meetings with their designated skills coach, with the line manager invited to join for the first few minutes.
+The coach will work with the apprentice to develop job skills and prepare for End Point Assessment.

-Once a quarter the apprentice and their line manager will attend a formal progress review with the skills coach or a dedicated progress adviser.
-This is a chance to keep everyone up to date with the apprentice’s progress and address any issues or concerns there may be.
+Once a quarter, the apprentice and their line manager will attend a formal progress review with the skills coach or a dedicated progress adviser.
+This meeting provides an opportunity to update everyone on the apprentice’s progress and address any issues or concerns.

-Apprentices use an online eportfolio system called OneFile to build a portfolio of evidence to confirm that they have achieved the KSBs.
-It is also used to set tasks, track progress and provide access to virtual learning resources and recordings of seminars.
-Line Managers are given accounts to OneFile so they can monitor the progress of their apprentice(s) and view the quarterly progress reviews.
+Apprentices use an online ePortfolio system called OneFile to build a portfolio of evidence demonstrating their achievement of the KSBs.
+It is also used to set tasks, track progress and provide access to virtual learning resources and seminar recordings.
+Line managers are given OneFile accounts to monitor their apprentice(s) progress and view the quarterly progress reviews.

 Prior Learning and Skill Scans

-When enrolling onto one of our apprenticeships, we establish the prior learning and experience of the apprentice.
-Through a Skill Scan, we can understand the apprentice’s starting position to ensure the apprenticeship is tailored to meet individual training needs.
+When enrolling in one of our apprenticeships, we assess the prior learning and experience of the apprentice.
+Through a Skill Scan, we determine the apprentice’s starting point to ensure the apprenticeship is tailored to meet their individual training needs.

-All apprentices complete these self-assessments so that we can check they are going to study at the right level for their experience.
-If a learner already has a reasonable level of knowledge in some of the KSBs they may be able to bypass some assessment elements.
-If this is the case, then the training costs for that apprentice could be lower.
+All apprentices complete these self-assessments so we can confirm they are studying at the appropriate level for their experience.
+If a learner already has a reasonable level of knowledge in certain KSBs, they may be able to bypass some assessment elements.
+In such cases, the training costs for that apprentice may be lower.

 Workplace Development Plan

-At the start of the apprenticeship, we will work with the line manager and apprentice to produce a workplace development plan.
-This document is unique to each apprentice and includes information on how they will make progress towards the KSBs in the workplace.
+At the start of the apprenticeship, we work with the line manager and apprentice to create a workplace development plan.
+This document is tailored to each apprentice and outlines how they will make progress towards achieving the KSBs in the workplace.

-The workplace development plan is reviewed regularly by the skills coach and learner to check progress.
-At each quarterly review, learners set SMART targets for their learning objectives too.
-These are reviewed at each meeting.
+The workplace development plan is reviewed regularly by the skills coach and apprentice to monitor progress.
+During each quarterly review, learners set SMART targets for their learning objectives, which are then reviewed at each meeting.